kernel-krunch/nvim-starter-kit/README.md

-# Neovim Starter Kit for Python 🕹⚡🐍 #
+# Neovim Starter Kit w/Go and Copilot 🕹⚡🐍 #

 This is a variant of the normal [Neovim Starter Kit](https://github.com/bcampolo/nvim-starter-kit) specialized for Python development.